Retractions: Updating from Complex Information: Framework and Design

-Our experiment was registered using the AEA RCT Registry under RCT ID AEARCTR-0003820.
-The experimental design and recruitment targets were pre-registered, as were our \hyref{hyp:retractions-beliefs}[Hypotheses], \hyref{hyp:harder-retractions}[][a], \hyref{hyp:after-retractions}[][a], \hyref{hyp:grether-retractions}, and \hyref{hyp:usage}.
-The hypotheses pertaining to response time and belief variance (\hyref{hyp:retractions-time-variance}[] and its variations, \hyref{hyp:harder-retractions}[][b] and \hyref{hyp:after-retractions}[][b]) were introduced subsequently, as feedback we received convinced us they provided evidence for our proposed mechanism.
+\paragraph{Preregistration} Experiment A was registered using the AEA RCT Registry under RCT ID AEARCTR-0003820, while Experiment B was registered using the AEA RCT Registry under RCT ID AEARCTR-0006106.
+The experimental design and recruitment targets for these experiments were pre-registered.
+Of our four main hypotheses presented below, Experiment A's preregistration formulated \hyref{hypothesis:retractions-beliefs}[Hypotheses], \ref{hypothesis:harder-retractions} and \ref{hypothesis:after-retractions}, in addition to the analysis in Section \ref{section:different-biases}.
+While our registration discusses difficulty of updating from retractions as a mechanism, our formal hypothesis on complexity, \hyref{hypothesis:retractions-time-variance}[Hypothesis], was introduced subsequently, as feedback we received convinced us they provided evidence for our proposed mechanism.
+Experiments C and D were run to test hypotheses suggested by reviewers at this journal and not preregistered.